Tourism New Zealand's marketing strategy is focused

 - Holiday arrivals from the United States, a key target market

-per cent of all international visitors surveyed January to
+that 12 per cent of all international visitors surveyed

-September 2013, say The Hobbit was a factor in stimulating their
+October-December 2013, say The Hobbit was a factor in stimulating

 - 13 per cent of international visitors over January to September